 The government have put together a set of Staying safe outside your home guidelines to ensure that time spent outside your home is as safe as possible including on your way to work, at work and going home.

-- Opening non-essential retail when and where it is safe to do so, and subject to those retailers being able to follow the new COVID-19 Secure guidelines.
-This will happen in phases from 1 June; further guidance will be issued shortly, including which businesses will
+Non-essential retail are able to reopen when and where it is safe to do so, and subject to those retailers being able to follow the new COVID-19 Secure guidelines above.

-- Permitting cultural and sporting events to take place behind closed-doors for broadcast, while avoiding the risk of large-scale social contact.
+Cultural and sporting events can take place behind closed-doors for broadcast, while avoiding the risk of large-scale social contact.

-The ambition is to open at least some of the remaining businesses and premises that have been required to close, including personal care (such as hairdressers and beauty salons) hospitality (such as food service providers, pubs and accommodation), public places (such as places of worship) and leisure facilities (like cinemas).
-They should also meet the COVID-19 Secure guidelines above.
+Hairdressers, hospitality (such as food service providers, pubs and accommodation), public places (such as places of worship) and leisure facilities (like cinemas, themeparks and museums) can reopen.
+They too should meet the COVID-19 Secure guidelines above.

-Some venues which are, by design, crowded and where it may prove difficult to enact distancing may still not be able to re-open safely at this point, or may be able to open safely only in part.
+Some venues which are, by design, crowded and where it may prove difficult to enact distancing are still not able to re-open safely at this point.